 Municipal Employees' Retirement System provides benefits to employees of all incorporated villages, towns, and cities within the State of Louisiana which do not have their own retirement system and which elect to become members of the System.
-Member contributions, employer contributions, and earnings on investments fund these benefits.
+Member contributions, employer contributions, ad valorem taxes, revenue sharing funds, and earnings on investments fund these benefits.